amanikiruga/amanikiruga.github.io/_posts/2021-09-09-ChangeLog.md

 * Learn about React Hooks by following a tutorial on react.js
 * Write post about tutorial on React Hooks

+## Project Milestone 3
+* [2021-02-22] Went through tutorial for TypeScript fundamentals
+  * Wrote short post about it

 <!--
 ### Added
 ### Changed